 For a free legal consultation with a wrongful death lawyer serving Duluth, call 678-888-2222

-How do Wrongful Death Claims Work?
+How Do Wrongful Death Claims Work?

 Unlike criminal prosecution, which requires proving the defendant’s guilt beyond a reasonable doubt, civil wrongful death claims only require the plaintiff to provide sufficient evidence showing that the defendant is primarily responsible for a person’s death.
 Though, in order to file a wrongful death case, you must have strong ties to the deceased.
 People who are eligible to file wrongful death claims include: